Not too long ago, a photo essay was posted on the New York Times website, and then quickly removed.

 And that means you probably didn’t see it.
 The title was “Ruins of the Second Gilded Age.”
 The subject was unfinished and abandoned building projects across the U.S., like the one you see above.

 The photos were pretty fake looking, albeit dramatic.
 They really could be in an art gallery.
-They are still on the newspaper's site and you can see them by using this URL:
+They are still on the newspaper’s site and you can see them by cutting and pasting this URL into a browser:

 and then manually changing the number at the end from 1 to 2, then 3, etc.